-- The Southern Adriatic Northern Ionian coastal Forecasting System, SANIFS (Federico et al., 2017), is a coastal-ocean operational system based on the unstructured-grid finite-element 3D hydrodynamic SHYFEM model reaching a resolution of a few meters.
-It is a downscale of the Med-MFC physical product and provides short term forecast fields. - The Aegean and Levantine Eddy Resolving Model, ALERMO (Korres and Lascaratos, 2003), is based on POM implemented at 1/48° resolution and nested into the Copernicus Mediterranean Analysis and Forecasting system. - The Cyprus Coastal Ocean Forecasting and Observing System, CYCOFOS (Zodiatis et al., 2003, 2018b) is specifically developed to provide a sub-regional forecasting and observing system in the Eastern Mediterranean (including the Levantine Basin and the Aegean Sea).
-The latest system is forced by the Copernicus Med-MFC Physical forecasting system, implements POM at 2 km resolution to produce initial and open boundary conditions in specific locations. - The TIRESIAS Adriatic forecasting system based on the unstructured grid 3D hydrodynamic model SHYFEM and representing the whole Adriatic Sea together with the lagoons of Marano-Grado, Venice and Po Delta (Ferrarin et al., 2019).
-It is a downscale of the Med-MFC physical product and provides 3-day forecast fields.
+- The Cyprus Coastal Ocean Forecasting and Observing System (CYCOFOS; Zodiatis et al., 2003, 2018) is specifically developed to provide a sub-regional forecasting and observing system in the eastern Mediterranean (including the Levantine Basin and the Aegean Sea).
+The latest system is forced by the Copernicus Med-MFC physical forecasting system and implements POM at 2 km resolution to produce initial and open boundary conditions in specific locations. - The TIRESIAS Adriatic forecasting system is based on the unstructured grid 3D hydrodynamic model SHYFEM and represents the whole Adriatic Sea together with the lagoons of Marano-Grado, Venice, and the Po Delta (Ferrarin et al., 2019).
+It is a downscaled version of the Med-MFC physical product and provides 3 d forecast fields.